webpack-contrib/image-minimizer-webpack-plugin/README.md

   <h1>Imagemin Webpack</h1>
   <p>
     Plugin and Loader for <a href="http://webpack.js.org/">webpack</a> to optimize (compress) all images using <a href="https://github.com/imagemin/imagemin">imagemin</a>.
-    Do not worry about size of images, now they are always compressed.
+    Do not worry about size of images, now they are always optimized/compressed.
   </p>
 </div>